Read This First

 Prompt 1: There are times when what seems to factual disagreements turn out to be only semantic misunderstandings.
 Elaborate on this and give examples.

-The section turns on Semantic Misunderstandings and Factual Disagreements, Addressing Semantic Misunderstandings, and Semantic Misunderstandings Disguised as Disagreements.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Semantic Misunderstandings and Factual Disagreements, Addressing Semantic Misunderstandings, and Semantic Misunderstandings Disguised as Disagreements in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Semantic Misunderstandings and Factual Disagreements distinct from Addressing Semantic Misunderstandings.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Semantic Misunderstandings and Factual Disagreements distinct from Addressing Semantic Misunderstandings.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with There are times when what seems to factual, Semantic Misunderstandings and Factual Disagreements, and Semantic Misunderstandings Disguised as Disagreements.
+Treat There are times when what seems to factual, Semantic Misunderstandings and Factual Disagreements, and Semantic Misunderstandings Disguised as Disagreements as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 People assign different meanings to the same word or phrase.